maximilianwank/orfino/README.md

 # orfino
-This Python package contains a notification service for filled orders on crypto exchanges.
+This Python program is a notification service for filled orders on crypto exchanges.

 If you want to benefit while trading and additionally support the development of this tool, consider to use my referral links to the exchanges I use the most: